-How do I write a request for support to a business?
+How do I write a donation request to a business?

 Write a letter - get a donation